Tuesday, September 17, 2024

 • Advanced Use of Pronouns and Reference:

-• "This" and "that" to refer to entire clauses or ideas previously mentioned.
+Using this and that to refer to entire clauses or ideas previously mentioned.

 9. Sophisticated Use of Nouns and Noun Phrases